istio/istio.io/content/en/docs/setup/additional-setup/cni/index.md

       chained: false
 {{< /text >}}

-{{< /tab >}}

-{{< /tabset >}}

 {{< tip >}}
 Note: Using `sidecarInjectorWebhook` to inject the `k8s.v1.cni.cncf.io/networks: istio-cni` annotation will overwrite preexisting annotations of the same name.
-To prevent this in cases where you have more than one `k8s.v1.cni.cncf.io/networks` annotation value to manage the use of more than one CNI configuration, you will want to modify the value to include the additional CNI annotation values.
-If you are installing Istio via Helm, you may leave out the `sidecarInjectorWebhook` configuration as Istio will automatically append `istio-cni` to the list of existing network annotations.
+The sidecar injection templates will automatically append the `istio-cni` network value to the `k8s.v1.cni.cncf.io/networks` annotation on pods if the following values are properly set for OpenShift: `istio_cni.enabled=true` and `istio_cni.chained=false`.
+If no network annotation currently exists, it will automatically create one for `istio-cni`.
 {{< /tip >}}

+{{< /tab >}}

+{{< /tabset >}}

 ## Operation details